 An APR action can also address child support, which is a continuing financial obligation that is meant to cover the child’s expenses.
 While there are guidelines set for child support, this aspect of an APR can become even more complicated for high-income parents and children with extraordinary expenses, such as those who attend private schools.
 Since child support will impact your finances for years to come, it is a good idea to speak to an experienced attorney about your case.

-The Allocation of Parenting Responsibilities establishes many important aspects of parenting in a legal sense, so it’s not a process to be taken lightly or without any sort of legal help.
-This will determine your rights to make crucial decisions for and about your child and the time you’re legally given to spend with him or her at a minimum.
+The Allocation of Parenting Responsibilities establishes many important aspects of parenting in a legal sense, so it’s not a process to be taken lightly or without legal help.
+It will determine many important factors, such as your rights to make crucial decisions for and about your child, and the time you’re legally given to spend with him or her.